Yeening/Yeening.github.io/source/_posts/How-to-build-your-personal-blog-with-github-page-and-hexo.md

 ---
-title: How to build a blog with github page and hexo
+title: How to build a blog/personal site with github and hexo
 date: 2019-06-07 12:32:05
 categories: engineer
 tags: